dennis1232/dennis1232/README.md

-Here’s the final version with a more comprehensive and filled-out tech stack:

----

 # Hey there, I'm **Dennis Nemirovski** 👋

 ### 🚀 Full Stack Developer | 3 Years of Experience | Tennis Enthusiast 🎾 | Chess Lover ♟